UserWeb Privacy Policy

 Epic will retain your information for as long as it makes use of such information.
 By creating your UserWeb account, you agree to allow us to keep your information on file in accordance with this Privacy Policy.
 If you have a Vendor Services account and access the Vendor Services Developer Forums or Sherlock without a UserWeb account, view the Vendor Services Privacy Policy for information related to your use of Vendor Services.

-How We Protect Your Information
+How We Protect Your Personal Information

 When you create a user account with the UserWeb and submit your information through the UserWeb or UserWeb-Connected Sites, that information is encrypted and transmitted to us in a secure way.
-You can verify this by looking for a closed lock icon at the top or bottom of your web browser, or looking for "https" at the beginning of the URL address of the web page.
-We have internal policies and processes directed toward limiting access to your information to those employees, contractors, and agents of Epic who need to know such data to perform their jobs and develop or improve our websites, products, and services.
+You can verify this by looking for a closed lock icon at the top or bottom of your web browser, or looking for “https” at the beginning of the URL address of the web page.

 Links to Other Sites